linvinus/AltYo/README.md

    This libraries should be available on fresh distributives.
 6. Double click on empty space in tab bar will open new tab.
 7. Middle click on tab button will close tab.
+8. You may set default TERM variable at Advanced -> Terminal regexps ->TERM, for example `TERM=xterm-256color`

 FAQ:
 ----